jakepel03/msi-docker/README.md

    ![Screenshot from 2024-01-01 20-00-57](https://github.com/jakepel03/msi-docker/assets/69330734/907ac77a-26f9-4c6b-aa37-5fd662760573)

+3. (Optional) You can create an `.env` file in the root folder of the cloned repository and specify following environmental variables:

+- `POSTGRES_USER`
+- `POSTGRES_PASSWORD`
+- `MINIO_ROOT_USER`
+- `MINIO_ROOT_PASSWORD`

+If .env file is not present, default values will be used for those environmental variables.

-3. Run the following command to launch the VM:
+4. Run the following command to launch the VM:

     ```bash
     docker compose up -d